flexible beam manipulation

 • require specialized grippers such as vacuum grippers;

-• exploit complicated dynamic models of a whole system.
+• exploit complicated dynamic models of the whole system.

 Method